Three Thanksgiving Turkey Dinner Recipes for One Person

 Plate the turkey and arrange the potatoes and sprouts alongside.
 Garnish with the lemon wedge and parsley and serve.

-Sage and Onion Turkey Burger with Fries and Garlic Mayo
+Recipe 3: Sage and Onion Turkey Burger With Fries and Garlic Mayo

 You can now move on to preparing and cooking your burger and the remainder of your meal.

-This is a really simple burger recipe with no breadcrumbs, egg or other often added ingredients.
-Put the turkey, diced onion and sage in to a mixing bowl.
+Put the turkey, diced onion and sage into a mixing bowl.
 Season with salt and pepper.
 Combine the ingredients well by hand before rolling in to a ball.
 Flatten the ball between your palms to form a burger between three-quarters of an inch and an inch thick.

 Do You Know Someone Spending Thanksgiving Alone?